cysouw/diathesis/text/c01_introduction.md

 c.  ^* In diesem Haus lebt es sich.
 :::

-Also the so-called impersonal passive [@Next] is an example of a verbative diathesis, in this case even without any valency-simulating *es*, see [@sec:participles-werden-impersonal-passive].
+Also the so-called impersonal passive [@next] is an example of a verbative diathesis, in this case even without any valency-simulating *es*, see [@sec:participles-werden-impersonal-passive].

 :::ex
 a.
 Die Jungs tanzen hier.